 To roast coffee at home, follow these steps:

-- Dry the coffee beans by placing them on a towel or napkin.
+- Dry the coffee beans on a towel or napkin.

 - Continuously stir the beans in the pan with a wooden spatula throughout the roasting process.